Ozzie Albies Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 16th-ranked team ERA across all league pitching staffs (4.30).
+- The Diamondbacks have the 18th-ranked team ERA among all league pitching staffs (4.31).

-- The Diamondbacks rank 18th in baseball in home runs surrendered (66 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 67 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

-- His most recent time out came on Monday against the Colorado Rockies, when the right-hander threw five innings, surrendering five earned runs while allowing eight hits.
+- In his last outing on Wednesday against the Colorado Rockies, the right-hander threw six scoreless innings while surrendering five hits.

-- The 25-year-old has amassed an ERA of 5.37, with 5.8 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.